NCAR/CAM/doc/source/users_guide/customizing-compsets.rst

    %./xmlchange --append CAM_CONFIG_OPTS='-nthreads 2'

 CAM has numerous options which can modify it's configuration.
 A few of the more widely used settings will be discussed here.
 The complete listing of configure options is at :ref:`arguments to configure<arguments-to-configure>`.
+More information on xmlchange can be found at the `xmlchange web page <http://esmci.github.io/cime/Tools_user/xmlchange.html>`_.

 #########################################
 Changing the physics